-The design objective for many ponds is usually no more sophisticated than to ensure that they "hold water."
-Obviously, a more quantitative design process would be useful, not only to meet any existing performance requirements but also to establish a realistic set of expectations regarding the containment ability of a pond.
+The design objective for many ponds is usually no more sophisticated than to ensure that it "holds water."
+Obviously, a more quantitative design process is needed, not only to meet any existing performance requirements but also to establish a realistic set of expectations regarding the containment ability of a pond.

-There are few standards for pond containment performance.
+There are few standards for the containment performance of a lined pond.
 The United States Department of Agriculture Natural Resources Conservation Service (USDA-NRCS) states in their Agricultural Waste Management Field Handbook that pond leakage must not exceed 910 gallons per acre per day (gpad) at a depth of 9 feet (2.74 m).
 This is equal to 8,545 liters per hectare per day (lphd).
-On a regional level, the Midwest USA's Recommended Standards for Wastewater Facilities (1997), also known as the "Ten States Standards," set forth standards for the performance of municipal wastewater treatment plants.
+On a regional level, the Recommended Standards for Wastewater Facilities (1997), also known as the "Ten States Standards," set forth standards for the performance of municipal wastewater treatment plants.
 Chapter 90 of this document discusses a pond percolation rate not to exceed 500 gpad (4,695 lphd) at a water depth of 6 feet (1.8 m).
-This is a slightly more restrictive standard when normalized to the 9-foot depth stated in the USDA-NRCS standard, equivalent to a maximum leakage rate of 750 gpad (7,043 lphd).
-Both of these standards were formed on the assumption that the liner would be a compacted clay layer.
+This is a slightly more restrictive standard when normalized for the 9-foot depth stated in the USDA-NRCS standard, equivalent to a maximum leakage rate of 750 gpad (7,043 lphd).